eclipse-theia/theia-website/src/docs/user_ai.md

 ### Code Completion (Agent)

 This agent provides inline code completion within the Theia IDE's code editor.
+By default, automatic inline completion is disabled to give users greater control over how AI code suggestions are presented.
+Users can manually trigger inline completion via the default key binding SHIFT+SPACE (adaptable).
+Requests are canceled when moving the cursor.

-It continuously shows suggestions while writing, and users can press TAB to insert the current suggestion.
-Note that this agent makes continuous requests to the underlying LLM while coding.
+Users who prefer continuous suggestions can enable 'Automatic Code Completion' in the settings ('AIFeatures'=>'CodeCompletion').
+This agent makes continuous requests to the underlying LLM while coding if automatic suggestions are enabled.

+In the settings, you can also specify 'Excluded File Extensions' for which the AI-powered code completion will be deactivated.

+Finally, the setting 'Max Context Lines' allows you to configure the maximum number of lines used for AI code completion context.
+This setting can be adjusted to customize the size of the context provided to the model, which is especially useful when using smaller models with limited token capacity.

 ### Terminal Assistance (Agent)